14 Tips for an Allergy Free Bedroom

 I used to wake up with congestion and bad headaches.
-After following these simple tips, I haven't had a headache in years!!
-Here are our tips for attaining a bedroom free of dust, dust mites and most other allergens.
+After following these simple tips, I haven’t had a headache in years!!
+Here are our tips for a dust free bedroom, dust mites and most other allergens.

-- Eliminate all the dust by vacuuming with a good quality HEPA vacuum cleaner such as a Miele or Sebo.
+- Vacuuming regularly with a good quality HEPA vacuum cleaner will eliminate all the dust both Miele or Sebo are great options.
 This means using the special onboard tools to get into those hard to reach places such as tops of pictures, tops of doors and windows, corners, blinds, lampshades, and underneath the bed and furniture.
 Vacuum with the HEPA vacuum twice weekly.
 Do not use a cloth dusting rag.
 It will just redistribute the dust and aggravate your allergens.

-- Keep your humidity level at less than 50 percent.
+- Regulate your humidity level at less than 50 percent.
 A good bedroom dehumidifier with quiet operation will reduce the humidity in the room to a level where dust mites and mold will not flourish.

 - Use a high quality HEPA air purifier to filter out allergens.
 Find one with a large enough square foot coverage to sufficiently clean the air in your bedroom while running on a low fan speed.
 This way you do not have to live with the noise of an air purifier running on a high fan speed.
-Our favorite bedroom air purifiers are the Blueair Air Purifiers.
+Find our favorite Bedroom Air Purifiers.

 - Remove as many carpets and draperies as you can possibly stand.
 They are a prime harbinger of dust mites.
 Just use a little washable cotton rug by your bedside to save your feet from freezing in winter.

 - Wash your bedding weekly in 140 degree water [turn up your water heater setting] to kill dust mites.
 You can add tannic acid or use a commercial cleaner containing tannic acid to eliminate the dust mites.
 Just look on the label for the ingredients.